dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/getting-started/installation/binaries.md

 #### Startup Scheduler {#startup-scheduler}

-Configure Scheduler yaml file, The default path in Linux is `/etc/dragonfly/scheduler.yaml` in linux, The default path in Darwin is `$HOME/.dragonfly/config/scheduler.yaml`, refer to [Scheduler](../../reference/configuration/scheduler.md).
+Configure `scheduler.yaml`, the default path in Linux is `/etc/dragonfly/scheduler.yaml`, the default path in Darwin is `$HOME/.dragonfly/config/scheduler.yaml`, refer to [Scheduler](../../reference/configuration/scheduler.md).

 Set the `database.redis.addrs` and `manager.addr` addresses manager.